jg-digital-media/jgdm-100DaysOfCode/javascript/currency_converter/readme.md

     }

     ```
-    + Up to date with the functionality so far.
-35.36 minutes in

-    + removing the base currency sets the next currency in the list to be the base currency
+    + Removing the base currency sets the next currency in the list to be the base currency

     + Define the behavior when user enters an input.